publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch449/schII/m__us_usc_t49_s44936.md

             (C) __Background checks of current employees.—__

-                (i) A new background check (including a criminal history record check and a review of available law enforcement data bases and records of other governmental and international agencies to the extent determined practicable by the Under Secretary of Transportation for Transportation Security shall be required for any individual who is employed in a position described in subparagraphs (A) and (B) on the date of enactment of the Aviation and Transportation Security Act.
+                (i) A new background check (including a criminal history record check and a review of available law enforcement data bases and records of other governmental and international agencies to the extent determined practicable by the Under Secretary of Transportation for Transportation Security  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
+Probably should be followed by a closing parenthesis. </sup></sup>  shall be required for any individual who is employed in a position described in subparagraphs (A) and (B) on the date of enactment of the Aviation and Transportation Security Act.

                 (ii) The Under Secretary may provide by order (without regard to the provisions of chapter 5 of title 5, United States Code) for a phased-in implementation of the requirements of this subparagraph.